tom8hawk/pv-addon-discs-non-stop/README.md

 `pv.addon.discs.erase` – Erase command

 `pv.addon.discs.search` – Search command

+`pv.addon.discs.cancel` – Command to cancel goat horn playback

+`pv.addon.discs.cancel.other` – Command to cancel goat horn playback for the other player

 `pv.addon.discs.burn.burnable_check_bypass` – If enabled in a config, you can only burn special discs.
 This permission allows you to bypass this check